opetitprestataire/label-studio/docs/source/tags/chat.md

             "value": {
               "chatmessage": {
                 "role": "assistant",
                 "content": "Start by creating their account and assigning the Annotator role so permissions are scoped correctly.
 Add concise labeling instructions that appear before labeling.
 Use a small ground-truth set and require overlap (e.g., 2 annotators per task) with a reviewer to resolve disagreements.
-Enable comments so reviewers can leave precise, in-task feedback."
+Enable comments so reviewers can leave precise, in-task feedback.", "createdAt": 1757612363718
               }
             },
             "to_name": "chat",